Analyzing User Behavior Within Continuous Gambling Systems

 Engagement as the Primary Reinforcer

-In effect, the system trains behavior around uninterrupted engagement rather than positive outcomes.
+The system trains behavior around uninterrupted engagement rather than positive outcomes.
 This dynamic supports low-arousal, high-absorption states in which persistence is easier than evaluation.
 Behavior persists because the environment provides a stable psychological state.
 Narrowed attention, reduced self-monitoring, and temporary relief from external demands function as the true reinforcers.
 Money becomes secondary because it cannot reliably produce this state.

 Why Expected Value Fails as an Explanatory Model